 4-H is a nation-wide youth program.
 In 4-H members choose to explore one of the 26 projects available.
-Topics range from leadership, coding, cooking, wildlife, service-learning, chickens, sewing, robotics, veterinary science, and electric – just to name a few.
-Members get to participate in many contests, including 4-H Public Speaking, 4-H Photo Search, 4-H Has Talent, 4-H Demonstrations, 4-H Poster Art, and more.
-There are lots of ways to showcase your skills in 4-H and earn recognition – including the chance to win a $250 scholarship for 4-H Camp!
-4-H is open to grades 5th – 7th.
+Topics range from cooking, wildlife, leadership, chickens, sewing, robotics, veterinary science, and electric.
+Members also get to participate in many contests, including 4-H Public Speaking, 4-H Photo Search, 4-H Has Talent, 4-H Demonstrations, 4-H Poster Art, and more.
+Meeting Schedule–Once a month on Tuesdays from 3:00 until 4:00.

 Board Games Club